 "I often get the message 'file format not supported' when importing a video file into Final Cut Pro.
 Anything I can download to allow Final Cut Pro to import more file types?
 If not, what are the best programs that convert videos between .mp4, .mkv, .avi, and other common video formats?"

-What video and audio foramts supported by Funal Cut Pro X?
-Why we can't edit some downloaded videos in FCP X or FCP 7?
+What video and audio foramts supported by Funal Cut Pro?
+Why we can't edit some downloaded videos in Final Cut Pro or Final Cut Pro X?
+How can I edit my recorded .mxf, .mp4, .mov files in FCP without rendering?
 In this page, you'll get answers.
-You'll edir any videos in Final Cut Pro (FCP X, FCP 7, FCP 6) without any problem.
-Most importantly, you don't have to spend a lot of time on rendering video.
+You'll edir any videos in Final Cut Pro without any problem.
+Most importantly, you don't have to spend long time on rendering videos.

 How to transcode video to Final Cut Pro X native editing codec on Mac?